ii.

 - 6:00 PM — glass 4

-arrival time.
-Do not eat anything until after your procedure.
+After you finish, do not eat or drink anything until after your

 Day of your procedure